kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-13-iwmw17-christopher-gutteridge.md

 ---

-### The Life Academic

-A very different t flavour of talk this time.
+A very different flavour of talk this time.
 A really interesting  and useful explanation of the life academic - getting an insight into why that academic you've asked for 'content' is taking a while to get back to you was really good.